-Maria and Vince Guzzo's vision
+Maria and Vince Guzzo's Vision

 “Let’s raise children with the necessary tools to curb the effects of a difficult childhood.”

-Recipient of a scholarship awarded by the Canadian Italian Business & Professional Association in 1995 and 1996, Maria Guzzo has been involved in the community for over a decade now.
+Recipient of a scholarship awarded by the Canadian Italian Business & Professional Association in 1995 and 1996, Maria F. Guzzo has been involved in the community for over a decade now.

 Philanthropic activities have always been a priority for this woman who’s involved in her community and cares about its well-being.
-That is why Maria Guzzo has led several philanthropic projects including those related to the Guzzo Environment-Cancer Research Chair, as well as numerous mental health events across the city.
+That is why Maria F. Guzzo has led several philanthropic projects including those related to the Guzzo Environment-Cancer Research Chair, as well as numerous mental health events across the city.

 Mental health is an issue that strikes a chord with her.
 Since 2013, she took on a number of initiatives aimed at advancing research in this area.
 Among these initiatives, there are the eating disorder and mental health awareness campaigns led by the Douglas Institute, the Rivière-des-Prairies Hospital, the Institut universitaire en santé mentale de Montréal, and many others.
 Maria F. Guzzo also contributed her time to and raised funds for several fundraising campaigns.
 See her curriculum vitae.